 As a pillar candlemaker myself (@babydollnaturals), I struggled to find a pillar soy wax once Ecosoya went off the market in Canada.
 When I started making candles back in 2017, there were four main Canadian websites that stocked Ecosoya Pillar Blend.
 Ecosoya then developed its Q230 wax, which was a new and improved version of the Pillar Blend and it was also available on these websites.
 Sadly Ecosoya closed its doors and their wax became out of stock everywhere.
 There was nothing left to replace Ecosoya's pillar wax.
 The four main Canadian websites all went into a frenzy and copied each other, only stocking several different varieties of container wax by Golden Brands.
 Candlemakers that needed a soy pillar wax were left behind in the dust.

 Eventually Kerax bought out Ecosoya and started selling its wax again - but only at a higher price and based all the way in UK.
 Kerax also developed its own Kerasoy Pillar wax, which eventually became available on only ONE Canadian website.
 Where are we now?
-This website is the sole supplier of the only pillar soy wax available in all of Canada.
+This website is the sole supplier of the only pillar soy wax available in all of Canada - This was true for our first six months of operation - we were the first to being BW-921 and BW-917 to market.
 What does this lead to?
 This wax is constantly sold out.
 Covid has also increased traffic to this website, bringing their processing times to a minimum of 3-5 weeks.
 I could not rely on this company to supply me with my pillar soy wax when I run a candle business.
 Pillar candlemakers also need other options in case they don't like how the Kerasoy wax performs.

 Personally, the Kerasoy pillar wax did not work well with the type of candles that I create.
 I noticed that when it melts, it turns into a jelly/gel before turning fully transparent.
 During the demoulding & carving process, I found the wax to be too soft & oily, which could also be problematic with shipping during heat waves.
 There was only one thing left for me to do.
 I did my own research and low and behold I found a pillar soy wax to import from the US (way cheaper to import versus the UK).
 I was so surprised that the four main Canadian websites hadn't even heard about this wax.
 I contacted several of them and asked if they were planning on stocking a new soy pillar wax in the future, and if there had been demand for it once Ecosoya went out of stock.
 They told me there was a demand and they were "searching".
 The truth is, these websites don't really care if pillar candlemakers can get the proper wax that they need.